ProjectAmbri/bylaws/AF_Bylaws.md

      * a stand-aside, which means “I have concerns but I will go along with the majority if they vote yes—however, if one third (1/3) or more of the members present stand aside, the proposal is blocked; or

-     * a block, which means “I believe this proposal goes against the Corporation’s values, goals, or Purpose as stated in the Bylaws—a block means the proposal does not pass, but members can continue to discuss it, and the block must be upheld by two-thirds (2/3) of the members present.
+     * a block, which means “I believe this proposal goes against the AF’s values, goals, or Purpose as stated in the Bylaws—a block means the proposal does not pass, but members can continue to discuss it, and the block must be upheld by two-thirds (2/3) of the members present.

 5. Whenever, in respect of any action to be taken by the members or the Board of Directors, these Bylaws require quorums, voting, or other concurrence of a proportion of members or directors greater than otherwise required by law, then such provisions of these Bylaws shall control.

 ### Section 3: Membership

-1. Eligibility for membership in the Corporation shall consist of three (3) requirements completed in the six-month period prior to a membership regular meeting at which the prospective member wishes to apply for membership:
+1. Eligibility for membership in the AF shall consist of three (3) requirements completed in the six-month period prior to a membership regular meeting at which the prospective member wishes to apply for membership:

 	A.  Performing volunteer services on at least six (6) separate occasions;

-	B.  Submitting the member's name and telephone number (or other reliable means of contact) and being added to the Corporation’s listserve for communication purposes;.
+	B.  Submitting the member's name and telephone number (or other reliable means of contact) and being added to the AF’s listserve for communication purposes;.

-	C.  Not volunteering under coercion, such as court-ordered community service or service learning for education requirements.
+	C.  Not volunteering under coercion, such as (but not limited to) court-ordered community service or service learning for education requirements.

 2. Proof or declaration of a religious belief, sexual preference, political view, or ethnic status will not be required for membership.

 3. Collective Membership is voluntary, and is based on approval by the existing Collective.
-Prospective members apply to join the Corporation at a regular meeting, subject to approval of the members present.
+Prospective members apply to join the AF at a regular meeting, subject to approval of the members present.
 Prospective members must agree to work within the existing by-laws of the Collective.

 4. All of Project Ambri’s Collective documents, meetings, and meeting notes, and other operating agreements are open to scrutiny by any Collective member.